The Countryside Gin

 In Hampshire we are fortunate to have a stunning range of landscapes, habitats, historic features, villages and small towns.
 With two National Parks, threes Areas of Outstanding Natural Beauty, chalk streams of international renown, areas designated for nature conservation and stretches of protected coastline, we have a lot to be proud of.

 Today, Hampshire faces many challenges including population growth, climate change, pressures to grow the economy and to build more houses.
-In planning for the future, we must ensure our countryside, and its valuable resources, are properly considered and managed to maintain a thriving natural environment for generations to come.
+In planning for the future, we must ensure our countryside, and its valuable resources, are properly considered and managed.
+This will help to maintain a thriving natural environment for generations to come.

 CPRE Hampshire is a charity led by Hampshire-based volunteers, using local and expert knowledge to get our message across.